How much does a WMS cost?

 The advantages of SaaS mode

-Note that compared to so-called “On Premise” solutions, SaaS mode avoids investing in costly IT infrastructures (with associated maintenance).
-SaaS mode, with hosting from a third-party provider, also facilitates updates and allows you to benefit from developments.
-The SaaS solution thus provides “variabilization” of costs (OPEX versus CAPEX), which is particularly valuable for logistics providers.
+It's worth noting that compared to on-premise solutions, the SaaS model avoids investing in costly IT infrastructure ( and its associated maintenance).
+Hosting with a third-party provider also simplifies updates and allows users to benefit from future developments.
+The SaaS solution thus offers greater cost flexibility (OPEX versus CAPEX), which is particularly advantageous for logistics providers.

-However, it is crucial to carefully evaluate the price of logistics software .
-For example, the temptation to take second-hand equipment, to recover equipment already present in the warehouse or to buy your own references from a broker can prove counterproductive since this equipment is not always approved by the WMS editor .
-Recovered equipment may also not benefit from a maintenance contract ensuring standard replacement in less than 24 hours, for example.
+However, it is crucial to carefully assess the cost of logistics software.
+For example, the temptation to use second-hand equipment, reuse existing warehouse equipment, or purchase custom parts from a broker can be counterproductive, as this equipment is not always certified by the WMS vendor.
+Furthermore, reused equipment may not come with a maintenance contract guaranteeing standard replacement within 24 hours, for instance.

 What internal resource(s) should I provide?

-WMS implementation project is far from negligible.
-We distinguish past tenses for:
+The time spent internally working on a WMS implementation project is far from negligible.
+We distinguish between the time spent on:

 - Collect information in the field,